 CONSTRUCTION

-The Arrowhead Cable stitch pattern uses a few basic stitches such as the Single Crochet, Double Crochet, and Treble Crochet Stitch.
+The Arrowhead Cable stitch pattern uses a few common stitches such as the Single Crochet, Double Crochet, and Treble Crochet Stitch.
 I also added a touch of Picot to the edging to jazz it up a bit.

-Check out this other Free pattern I made using the Arrowhead Cable Stitch pattern as well.
+Check out this other free pattern I made using the Arrowhead Cable Stitch pattern as well.

 This Crochet Bohemian Skirt pattern also comes Ad Free with a full step-by-step picture-guided PDF file and video tutorial to guide you throughout the entire process.